skbergam/DeveloperCandidatesWhatDoTheyKnowDoTheyKnowThingsLetsFindOut/README.md

 ## Exercise Rules

 - There is no time limit to this challenge.
+- Use your best discretion with the design and requirements, but you can ask questions.
 - You must use JavaScript and must extend this code-base.
 - There is no need for a UI to solve this problem.
 - Follow modern JavaScript and Node best practices and conventions to the best of your ability.
-- You are free to add packages or tools to your project as you see fit.
+- You are free to add packages, tools or improvements to your project as you see fit.
 - You must submit your code via a GitHub repository.
 - We expect you to write the kind of feature you would put into production, including tests and documentation as you see fit.